High school evacuated after chemistry class explosion injures 17 students, 1 teacher

 The fire happened during a chemistry lab at Merrol Hyde Magnet School in Hendersonville, Tennessee, just after 9 a.m.
 Wednesday.
 First responders triaged the students and their teacher at the school.

 At least six patients suffered chemical burns.
 None of the injuries were life threatening.
-Hendersonville Fire Chief Scotty Bush says at least four students had to be hospitalized with chemical burn or splash injuries.
+Eight students and the teacher were taking to the hospital with chemical burn or splash injuries, officials said Wednesday afternoon.

 "They evacuated the school just like they should," Bush said.
 "We relocated the students.
 I know that's terrifying to some of the parents at home.
 Your kids are safe and we've got the other ones transported to appropriate care facilities, for them to be taken care of."